 Each row of double jacquard consists of at least 2 rows of patterning, one with ground yarn, the other with contrast.

-The rows knit per design row vary with the number of colors used in the design.
-The appearance of the designs and their backing vary based on settings used ie, tuck, slip, or normal knit, and their consistency or combinations in the same piece.
+The appearance of the knit patterns in front and back faces vary based on the settings used ie, tuck, slip, or normal knit, and their consistency or combinations of in the same piece.

-Ribber settings for DBJ apply across models in principle and may need adjustment depending on the age and brand of the machine.
+Ribber settings for DBJ apply across models in principle and may need adjustment or even a different carriage than the one supplied with the ribber purchase depending on the model, age, and brand of the machine.

 If working on a bulky machine, consider using the ladder-back method.

-The common method for the color separation suggested in instruction manuals for Japanese knitting machines is used in these samples.
+The common method for the color separation suggested in instruction manuals for Japanese knitting machines for two colors per row DBJ is used in these samples.

 The repeats for punchcards have a maximum width 24 stitches.
 Factors of 24 ie 2, 4, 6, 8 also apply.